MW 40x30 / N38 - neodymium magnet

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard associated with microscopic parts of magnets can be dangerous, in case of ingestion, which becomes significant in the context of children's health.
-Additionally, small elements of these magnets are able to hinder the diagnostic process in case of swallowing.
+- Possible danger associated with microscopic parts of magnets are risky, if swallowed, which becomes significant in the context of child safety.
+Additionally, tiny parts of these products can complicate diagnosis in case of swallowing.

 Keep neodymium magnets away from the wallet, computer, and TV.